top of page

 Artist Bio

-Mike was born in Ann Arbor, MI in 1984 to Korean immigrants.
+Mike Han was born in Ann Arbor, MI in 1984 to Korean immigrants.
 His mother landed in Detroit's Cass Corridor and his father in Ypsilanti, MI, both during the early 70's.
 Mike is a Cheongju Han, also referred to as "House of Han", a noble Korean family (yangban) with royal ancestry dating back 1000 years.
 As a Cheongju Han, Mike is related to six Korean queens, and master calligrapher Han Seok Bong.

-Mike didn't consider himself an artist until a soul searching trip he made to Korea with his parents in 2008 after nearly taking his own life with an attempted suicide while away for college.
-In Korea he learned about his heritage in earnest for the first time and by chance got to exhibit in a group show for the first time in Seoul during his trip.
-In Korea he experienced a masterful calligrapher painting and a craftsman on the street carving his name into a small wood block to be used as his official signature at the bank.
-He fell in love with the traditional architecture, was overwhelmed by the food, and felt a connection to a part of himself that he shunned from 5th grade through college as he traded his Asian-ness for devout assimilation to white culture in the hopes that he would be accepted as an American.
+In Korea Mike was witness to a master calligrapher painting during a demonstration and was captivated by the craftsman on the street carving his name into a small wood block to be used as his official signature at the bank.
+He fell in love with craft in Korea, the traditional architecture, and was overwhelmed by the food.
+He felt a deep connection to a part of himself that he shunned from 5th grade through college as he aspired to assimilate to white culture with the hope of being accepted as an American.

 As an artist Han has been working to rebuild his identity and confidence in his person and his culture(s) as an American with Korean heritage.